-Join Matt Piper for an in-depth discussion in this video Using the RPG-8 Arpeggiator to create sequencer parts, part of Up and Running with Reason 8.
+Join Matt Piper for an in-depth discussion in this video Using the RPG-8 Arpeggiator to create sequencer parts, part of Learning Reason 8.

 - Besides playing in sequences, drawing in sequences, or making pattern based sequences, there's another fun way to generate note content for reason.
 That is with the RPG-8 Monophonic Arpeggiator.
 Like the Matrix Pattern Sequencer, the RPG-8 does not make any sounds itself, so first we need to load a (synth) of some sort.
 I would like to use the Malstorm.

 I'll close the browser.
 I'm not going to use a real pre-set sound.
 I would like to reset this device, which will basically, sort of, make it a blank slate.
 So, I just right-clicked, and I'm going to reset the device.
 Now, I see that only this oscillator, which is the sound generator basically, has a little yellow light next to it.
 That's all I'm going to hear when I play a key. (chime) I just played a few keys on my mini keyboard.

 I would like to change this to a different wave form that's set for a sign-wave.
 I have now changed it to a square-wave. (electronic sound) Okay.
 That was just my sound choice.
 You need the browser again.
 I would like to go to utilities, and grab the RPG-8 Monophonic Arpeggiator.
 I will just drag it underneath Malstrom.
 If I press tab to flip my rack around, I can see that wires have automatically connected here.

 This will do what it needs to do, as far as getting note information into Malstrom.
 If I look at the sequencer, the highlighted track is the Arpeggiator.
 That is where I'm sending (media) information when I play a chord on my mini keyboard.
 I'm going to play a three-note G major triad here. (electronic) Let's see what we can do if I press a few buttons here on the RPG-8.